USS General Alava

 USS General Alava (AG-5) was a cargo steamship that was built in Scotland in 1895 and sunk in the Pacific Ocean in 1929.
-She was built for the Spanish Government, but in 1900 United States forces captured her in the Spanish–American War.
+She was built for the Spanish Government; however, in 1900 United States forces captured her in the Spanish–American War.
 She spent most of her career in the United States Navy.

 Building

 Archibald McMillan & Son built General Alava at Dumbarton, Scotland, launching her on 8 May 1895.
 She was named after Miguel Ricardo de Álava, who had been a brigadier general in the Spanish Army in the Napoleonic Wars and in 1835 briefly served as Prime Minister of Spain.